 6. Hotel Provincial, New Orleans

 Long before it became a hotel, the Hotel Provincial was a military hospital.
 Dating all the way back to 1722, the hotel has a long history of guests that refuse to leave.
 Countless reports have been made by guests that unusual activity takes place around the hotel.

-On the site where the Omni Royal Orleans stands the St. Louis Hotel once stood.
-The structures that previously stood on the land were destroyed through fires and eventually the 1915 hurricane completely destroyed the prior hotel.
-Years later the decision was made to rebuild and the Omni Royal Orleans came to life.
+It wasn’t until the 1960s when the decision was made to rebuild and the Omni Royal Orleans came to life.
 The hotel has been the site of many important social events and has hosted a number of important political figures.

 The ghosts of the Bourbon Orleans are as varied as its history.
 Guests and staff members alike have recounted hearing the laughter of children in the hallway when no children are present.
 Some of the children are also pranksters in that they enjoy tugging on the shirts of hotel guests.

 The ghost of a former nun that had allegedly committed suicide in room 644 haunts those that stay in the room.
 People have seen the nun in her habit standing at the foot of the bed staring at them.
 Others have heard the cries of a woman from inside the room when no one is in the room.